miloszkowal/miloszkowal.com/content/great-books.md

 Title: Great Books of the Western World Reading Tracker
 ---

-## Volume I
+- Volume I
     - The Great Conversation

-## Volume II
+- Volume II
     - Synopticon I

-## Volume III
+- Volume III
     - Synopticon II

-## Volume IV
+- Volume IV
-### Homer
+    - Homer
         - The Iliad
         - The Odyssey

-## Volume V
+- Volume V
-### Aeschylus
+    - Aeschylus
         - The Suppliant Maidens
         - The Persians
         - Seven Against Thebes
         - Prometheus Bound
         - The Oresteia
             - Agamemnon
             - Choephoroe
             - The Eumenides

-### Sophocles
+    - Sophocles
         - The Oedipus Cycle
             - Oedipus the King
             - Oedipus at Colonus
             - Antigone
         - Ajax
         - Electra
         - The Trachiniae
         - Philoctetes

-### Euripides
+    - Euripides
         - Rhesus
         - Medea
         - Hippolytus
         - Alcestis
         - Heracleidae
         - The Suppliants
         - The Trojan Women
         - Ion
         - Helen
         - Andromache
         - Electra
         - Bacchantes
         - Hecuba
         - Heracles Mad
         - The Phoenician Women
         - Orestes
         - Iphigenia in Tauris
         - Iphigenia in Aulis
         - Cyclops

-### Aristophenes
+    - Aristophenes
         - The Acharnians
         - The Knights
         - The Clouds
         - The Wasps
         - Peace
         - The Birds
         - The Frogs
         - Lysistrata
         - Thesmophoriazusae
         - Ecclesiazousae
         - Plutus

-## Volume VI
+- Volume VI
-### Herodotus
+    - Herodotus
         - The History
-### Thucydides
+    - Thucydides
         - History of the Peloponnesian War

-## Volume VII
+- Volume VII
-### Plato
+    - Plato
         - The Dialogues
             - Charmides
             - Lysis
             - Laches
             - Protagoras
             - Euthydemus
             - Cratylus
             - Phaedrus
             - Ion
             - Symposium
             - Meno
             - Euthyphro
             - Apology
             - Crito
             - Phaedo
             - Gorgias
             - The Republic
             - Timaeus
             - Critias
             - Parmenides
             - Theaetetus
             - Sophist
             - Statesman
             - Philebus
             - Laws
         - The Seventh Letter

-## Volume VIII
+- Volume VIII
-### Aristotle
+    - Aristotle
         - Categories
         - On Interpretation
         - Prior Analytics
         - Posterior Analytics
         - Topics
         - Sophistical Refutations
         - Physics
         - On the Heavens
         - On Generation and Corruption
         - Meteorology
         - Metaphysics
         - On the Soul
         - "Minor biological works"

+- Volume IX
+    - Aristotle
+        - History of Animals
+        - Parts of Animals
+        - On the Motion of Animals
+        - On the Gait of Animals
+        - On the Generation of Animals
+        - Nicomachean Ethics
+        - Politics
+        - The Athenian Constitution
+        - Rhetoric
+        - Poetics

+- Volume X
+    - Hippocrates
+        - Works
+    - Galen
+        - On the Natural Faculties

+- Volume XI
+    - Euclid
+        - Elements (Books I-XIII)
+    - Archimedes
+        - On the Sphere and the Cylinder
+        - Measurement of a Circle
+        - On Conoids and Spheroids
+        - On Spirals
+        - On the Equilibrium of Planes
+        - The Sand Reckoner
+        - The Quadrature of the Parabola
+        - On Floating Bodies
+        - Book of Lemmas
+        - The Method Treating of Mechanical Problems
+    - Apollonus of Perga
+        - On Conic Sections
+    - Nicomachus of Gerasa
+        - Introduction to Arithmetic

+- Volume XII
+    - Lucretius
+        - On the Natura of Things
+    - Epictetus
+        - The Discourses
+    - Marcus Aurelius
+        - The Meditations

+- Volume XIII
+    - Virgil
+        - Eclogues
+        - Georgics
+        - Aeneid

+- Volume XIV
+    - Plutarch
+        - The Lives of the Noble Grecians and Romans

+- Volume XV
+    - P. Cornelius Tacitus
+        - The Annals
+        - The Histories

+- Volume XVI
+    - Ptolemy
+        - Almagest
+    - Nicolaus Copernicus
+        - On the Revolutions of the Heavenly Spheres
+    - Johannes Kepler
+        - Epitome of Copernican Astronomy (Books IV-V)
+        - The Harmonies of the World (Book V)

+- Volume XVII
+    - Plotinus
+        - The Six Enneads

+- Volume XVIII
+    - Augustine of Hippo
+        - The Confessions
+        - The City of God
+        - On Christian Doctrine

+- Volume XIX
+    - Thomas Aquinas
+        - Summa Theologica (First Part, selections from second part)

+- Volume XX
+    - Thomas Aquinas
+        - Summa Theologica (Selections form second and third part)
+    - John Calvin
+        - Institutes of Christian Religion